michelin/kstreamplify/README.md

 </dependency>
 ```

-There are two versions available:
-- `2.x.x`: This version is compatible with Spring Boot 3.
+The dependency is compatible with Spring Boot 3.
-- `1.x.x`: This version is compatible with Spring Boot 2.

 ## Getting Started